In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 2. Why do the Vietnamese dragon and phoenix often go together?

-Dragon and phoenix are two out of four holy animals of the people in Vietnam.
-Dragon presents power and male strength; phoenix symbolizes beauty and female elegance.
+Dragon and phoenix are two of the four holy animals of the Vietnamese people.
+The dragon represents power and male strength, while the phoenix symbolizes beauty and female elegance.

-Dragon and phoenix going together will present for happiness, and harmony in Yin and Yang, which creates a good relationship in life and progress.
+Dragon and phoenix going together will bring happiness and harmony in Yin and Yang, which creates a good relationship and progress in life.

 3. Why do many people believe that Vietnam is the land of the blue dragon?